eiabea/tempea-api/README.md

 [Grafana](https://grafana.com/) is used to plot the temperature and heating period graphs.

 After some research i stumbled over the great idea to use the [Google Calender](https://calendar.google.com) to set a desired temperature.
-This reduced the complexity of the node application drastically and made it obsolete to expose the raspberry to the internet for managing it from anywhere.
+This reduced the complexity of the node application drastically and made it obsolete to expose the raspberry to the internet to manage it from anywhere.

 # [WIP] Setup